JayH5/alpine-pypy/README.md

 * The standard Python package currently in the Alpine package repositories has an issue that prevents PyPy from compiling.
 The bootstrap image is based on the Alpine variety of the [`python:2`](https://hub.docker.com/_/python/) Docker image which instead builds Python from source.

 ### Issues when building PyPy for Python 2
-* The `ssl` module fails to compile against Alpine Linux's OpenSSL libraries.
-It's not clear why this is, but it may be due to issues compiling against OpenSSL 1.1.x.
-PyPy is instead compiled against LibreSSL, which Alpine previously (versions 3.5-3.8) used as its primary SSL library.
-LibreSSL (2.7) implements the older OpenSSL 1.0.2 API.

 ### Issues when building PyPy for Python 3
 * RPython expects the `stdin`/`stdout`/`stderr` file handles in `stdio.h` of the standard libc to be of type `FILE*`.
 With musl these are of type `FILE *const` rather (see [this mailing list thread](https://www.openwall.com/lists/musl/2018/02/02/2)).
 We patch RPython with the correct type.